 Why not take a stroll around Saitama or Tokyo to explore the area and experience some Japanese culture?
 With Dokkyo students acting as guides and support from experts, you will develop a better understanding of traditional Japanese culture.

 Yanesen tour: Students visited Tokyo's Yanesen district (Yanaka, Nezu, and Sendagi), which is one of the city's most traditional areas.
 This popular destination allows you to experience both modern and historical Japan at the same time through its architecture, arts and crafts, and other attractions.
-The participating students got to try their hand at Amezaiku (the making of sculptured candy) and watched a puppet show.
+The participating students got to try their hand at amezaiku (the making of sculptured candy) and watched a puppet show.

 Soka Kokusai-mura Ichi-banchi International Festival

 Soka City hosts an international festival at Dokkyo University every year.
 A variety of foreign nationals living in Soka and its surrounding areas participate by providing local food and goods, performing cultural dances, and so on.
 Foreign residents from over 80 countries live in Soka, the home of Dokkyo University.
-Exchange students enrolled at Dokkyo participate in the "World Language" program, which involves them engaging in casual conversations with Soka citizens about their home countries in their own language.
+Exchange students enrolled at Dokkyo participate in the "World Language" program, which involves engaging in casual conversations with Soka citizens about their home countries in their own language.

 One-day Bus Trip